Police officers interact with a person near a patrol car, illuminated by blue and red lights in a nighttime urban setting

 A run-in with the police is almost never a pleasant experience.
 Whether you are the one being arrested, or police just want to ask you a few questions, speaking with police can make most people nervous.
 This is especially true for young adults like Penn State students, many of whom have never had to deal with the police before.

 Maybe you were at a party that was broken up by the police, you were pulled over on suspicion of drunk driving, or police want to talk to you about illegal prescription drugs being sold on campus.
-In any case, you should always remember that you have the right to remain silent, and you do not have to answer any questions beyond your name and showing your id.
+In any case, you should always remember that you have the right to remain silent, and you do not have to answer any questions beyond your name and showing your ID.

 Here is why that right is so important: